mjaschen/strava-helper-chrome/README.markdown

 ## Give Kudos to All

 A button in the upper left of every Strava page can be used to give Kudos to all visible activities.
-It saves you a lot of time and your Strava friends get the litte dose of motivation they deserve!
+It saves you a lot of time and your Strava friends get the little dose of motivation they deserve!

+## UI Cleanup

+- Removes some premium upselling and shop links
+- Moves recent activities section from footer to sidebar (on dashboard only)

+## Fixed Header

+The navigation bar is fixed to the top of the screen.

 ## Contributors